Stories: Baseball and Civil Rights

 Frank Robinson blazed trail for managers

-Frank Robinson became the first full-time African-American manager in big league history on April 8, 1975.
+Frank Robinson became the first full-time Black manager in AL/NL history on April 8, 1975.

 Frank Robinson’s legacy includes history on the field and in the dugout